-Learn more: Read the Vermont Department of Health's mask guide.
+Learn more: Read the Vermont Department of Health's COVID-19 guidance.

 Then-Gov. Ralph Northam's order ending statewide COVID-19 restrictions took effect May 28, 2021, two weeks after he effectively lifted Virginia's universal mask mandate to align with CDC guidance at the time.

 Learn more: Read the state Department of Health's mask guidance.

 Gov. Jim Justice signed an executive order June 20, 2021, revoking the state's 11-month-old mask mandate.
 In its final weeks the directive had covered unvaccinated people age 9 and up in indoor public spaces.

 Learn more: Read West Virginia's past face-covering orders.

 Learn more: Read the Wisconsin health department's mask guidance.

 Gov. Mark Gordon rescinded the state's 3-month-old mask mandate March 16, 2021.
 The state health department recommends that residents "consider wearing a well-fitting face mask that covers your nose and mouth in indoor public settings."